Bachelor of Arts (BA) Degree / Master of Science (MS) Degree / Doctor of Philosophy (PhD) Degree in the field of Biochemistry and Cell Biology

 Evaluation during the PhD phase of the program includes:

-• Presentation of research progress at least once a year in seminar format (BIOS 581 or BIOS 582) starting in the first year of PhD study and continuing until submission of the doctoral thesis
+- Presentation of research progress at least once a year in seminar format (BIOS 581 or BIOS 582) starting in the first year of PhD study and continuing until the fifth year of the doctoral program; attendance is required in all semesters of residency.

 Policies for the BA/MS/PhD Accelerated Degree Program in the field of Biochemistry and Cell Biology